ebhemmanuel/Commands/README.md

     Local Storage: Maintains a local record of the points and events during the game.
     Points Cap: Supports setting a maximum points threshold for declaring a winner.

-Prerequisites
+## Prerequisites
 Streamlabels or ChatApi
 Before you begin, ensure you have met the following requirements:

-    Microsoft Visual Studio installed on your system.
+- Microsoft Visual Studio installed on your system.
-    Basic understanding of Visual Basic programming.
+- Basic understanding of Visual Basic programming.
-    Access to the chat API you plan to integrate with.
+- Access to the chat API you plan to integrate with.

-Setup and Installation
+## Setup and Installation

-    Clone the repository: Clone this project to your local machine using Visual Studio's Git integration or by downloading the project files directly.
-    Install dependencies: Ensure all necessary libraries and dependencies specified in the project are installed.
-This may include packages for interacting with the chosen chat API.
-    Configure the chat API: Update the configuration files with your chat API credentials and endpoint information.
-    Set points cap and other settings: Customize the maximum points cap and other relevant settings in the configuration file.

-Usage

-    Start the project: Open the project in Visual Studio and run the application.
-    Monitoring: The system will automatically monitor the chat for trigger values and update the points accordingly.
-    Scene Switching and Replays: Configure scene switchers and replay triggers as per your requirements.
-The system will handle these based on the incoming triggers and the current state of the game.
+- Run it with any stream-chat system that allows for trigger listeners like [SAMMI](https://sammi.solutions/)
+- Look into https://www.youtube.com/watch?v=ZIdMMhHGHU8 for more info
+- You'll have to connect the events based on conditions.
+[I used Nutty's app](https://github.com/nuttylmao/NOOBS-CMDR) to setup the timnings into executable scripts allowing me to - open them through sammi.

-Contributing
+## Contributing
 Contributions to this project are welcome.
 Please adhere to the following steps for contributing:

     Fork the repository.